Colonies in antiquity: Greek colonies in Anatolia

-Before the invasion from Persia in the middle of the 6th century BC, Miletus was considered the greatest and wealthiest Greek polis.
+Before the invasion from Persia in the middle of the 6th century BC, Miletus ranked as one of the greatest and wealthiest Greek poleis.
 Over several centuries, numerous ancient Greek city-states were established on the coasts of Anatolia.
-Greeks began Western philosophy on the western coast of Anatolia (Pre-Socratic philosophy).
+Greeks began developing Western philosophy on the western coast of Anatolia (Pre-Socratic philosophy).
 Thales, Anaximander, Anaximenes and Diogenes of Apollonia were among the renowned philosophers of the Milesian school.
-Heraclitus lived in Ephesus another ancient Greek city and Anaxagoras was from Clazomenae, a member of the Ionian League.
-All the Ancient Greek dialects were spoken in Anatolia in the various city states and the list of ancient Greek theatres in Anatolia is one of the longest among all places the Greeks settled.
+Heraclitus lived in Ephesus another ancient Greek city in Ionia, and Anaxagoras came from Clazomenae, a member of the Ionian League.
+All the Ancient Greek dialects were spoken in Anatolia in the various city-states and the list of ancient Greek theatres in Anatolia is one of the longest among all places where the Greeks settled.

-Greeks traditionally lived in the region of Pontus, on the south shores of the Black Sea and in the Pontic Alps in northeastern Anatolia, the province of Kars in Caucasus, and also in Georgia.
+Greeks traditionally lived in the region of Pontus, on the south shores of the Black Sea and in the Pontic Alps in northeastern Anatolia, in the area of the present-day province of Kars in the Caucasus, and also in Georgia.
 Those from southern Russia, Ukraine, and Crimea are often referred to as 'Northern Pontic Greeks', in contrast to those from 'South Pontus', which strictly speaking is Pontus proper.
 Those from Georgia, northeastern Anatolia, and the ones who lived in present-day Armenia are often referred to as 'Eastern Pontic Greeks' or Caucasus Greeks.
-Many Greek-founded colonies are well known cities to this day.
+Many Greek-founded colonies are well-known cities to this day.
 Sinope and Trabzon (Greek: Τραπεζοῦς Trapezous), were founded by Milesian traders (756 BC) as well as Samsun, Rize and Amasra.
 Greek was the lingua franca of Anatolia from the conquests of Alexander the Great up to the invasion of the Seljuk Turks in the eleventh century AD.

 Jewish colonies

+The historian Josephus states that Abraham "contrived to settle [his sons and grandsons] in colonies", referring to those of his family descended from Keturah.

-During the Ptolemaic rule of Judea, large-scale Jewish settlement in Egypt commenced.
-The Ptolemies brought in Jewish soldiers along with their families, while other Jews migrated from Judea to Egypt likely for economic opportunities.
+During the Ptolemaic rule of Judea (from 301 BC to 198 BC), large-scale Jewish settlement in Egypt commenced.
+The Hellenistic Ptolemies brought in Jewish soldiers along with their families, while other Jews migrated from Judea to Egypt — likely for economic opportunities.
 Additionally, the Ptolemies established Jewish colonies in the cities of Cyrenaica (modern-day Libya).